jjackson813/buzz-that-predicts/README.md

-# Module 1 Assignment: The Sleep Cognitive Link
+# Final Project: The Buzz That Predicts: A Supervised Learning Approach to Sleep and Caffeine
 Name: Janielle Jackson
 Class: INST414